Invariant Curves and the Variational Structure in Tubular Origami Dynamical Systems: THEORETICAL ANALYSIS

 where $S_0(I)$ determines the integrable dynamics and $S_1$ represents the perturbation.
 In the limit $\varepsilon \to 0$, the perturbation disappears, and the system becomes an integrable map:

 Here, the derivative $\xi(I) = d S_0 / d I$ corresponds to the frequency of the unperturbed system.

-Now we formally justify identifying the inverse module number as the perturbation parameter, i.e., $\varepsilon \sim N^{-1}$.
-The rigorous justification follows directly from the analytical structure of the mapping equations.
+We next give a formal asymptotic justification for treating the inverse module number as the perturbation parameter, i.e., $\varepsilon \sim N^{-1}$.
+The justification follows directly from the analytical structure of the mapping equations.
 As indicated in Eqs.~(\ref{eq:map_f_theta})--(\ref{eq:def_Xg}), the dependence on the module number $N$ appears exclusively through trigonometric arguments of the form $\pi/N$ or through rotation matrices $\mathbf{R}_X(2\pi/N)$ about the $X$-axis.
 By defining $\varepsilon \equiv 1/N$, these functions become analytic with respect to $\varepsilon$ around $\varepsilon = 0$, which allows for a Taylor series expansion.
 For example, the rotation matrix can be expanded as

 where $\mathbf{E}$ denotes the $3\times 3$ identity matrix, and $\mathbf{J}_X$ is the generator of infinitesimal rotations about the $X$-axis, given explicitly by

 Here, the first-order term naturally scales with $N^{-1}$.
 Furthermore, while the map contains terms that appear singular, such as $\cot(\pi/N)$, these are regularized by the normalization involving $\sin(\pi/N)$.
 For instance, the identity